wenzhixin/bootstrap-table/site/docs/api/events.md

   Fires when some errors occur to load remote data, the parameters contain:

   * `status`: the status code of `jqXHR`.
-  * `jqXHR`: jqXHR object, which is a superset of the XMLHTTPRequest object.
+  * `jqXHR`: jqXHR object, which is a super set of the XMLHTTPRequest object.
 For more information, see the [jqXHR Type](http://api.jquery.com/Types/#jqXHR).

 ## onLoadSuccess